• Skip to primary navigation

 Calories: 721kcalCarbohydrates: 120gProtein: 44gFat: 10gSaturated Fat: 2gPolyunsaturated Fat: 2gMonounsaturated Fat: 6gSodium: 1242mgPotassium: 2970mgFiber: 30gSugar: 8gVitamin A: 5456IUVitamin C: 29mgCalcium: 445mgIron: 18mg

-Nutrition values are based on an online calculator and are estimates.
+If nutrition info is shown, values are based on an online calculator and are estimates.
 Please verify using your own data.

 Tried this recipe?Tag @foodbanjo on Instagram and share your photos!